moneroexamples/openmonero/README.md

 and go to any link from the service, e.g., `https://localhost:1984/login`.
 Once you do this, you should get warring about unsecured or un verified certificate.
 Then you just add it manually as exception.

+Also Open Monero generates uses 25 word seeds, which are fully comptabilite with `monero-wallet-cli` and `monero-core`.

 ### Test connection using curl